opendcs/opendcs/docs/source/start-computations.rst

    :width: 500

-As a final few steps - add in any comments about the computation for documenation purposes.
+As a final few steps - add in any comments about the computation for documentation purposes.
 Click "Commit" on the bottom of the screen so that all the steps above are saved.

 To see how to test the computation, see the section ____ below.